 Serving Size, Preparation and Frequency Of Cabbage

-Fresh vegetables can be offered to guinea pigs almost every day but when it comes to cabbage I would advise you to give it to your guinea pigs maximum of 3 times a week.
+Fresh vegetables can be offered to guinea pigs almost every day but when it comes to cabbage, we recommend giving your guinea pigs a maximum of 3 times a week.

 Serving size can be one or two leaves (when coped equally to one cup).
 As for the preparation, there is no need to chop it into smaller pieces because your guinea pig will still devour it in a few minutes.